Naezr/ShyFox/README.md

 ### Additional information

  * Doesn't work on Firefox ESR and forks based on it (Waterfox, Floorp, etc.) because `:has()` selector and css nesting not supported there.
 When the next ESR release comes out and forks move to its base, then it will work.
  * Tested and work well only with Linux with GNOME.
-Windows, MacOS, KDE, or something else probably will work, bun something maybe be broken.
+Windows, MacOS, KDE, or something else probably will work, but something maybe be broken.

 ### Features